Iris Apfel Estate

 • The late Iris Apfel described herself as “the world’s oldest living teenager".
-Her recent collaborations included a whimsical brooches line with Erstwilder (August 2023), a stylish collaboration with Ruggable (November 2022) that made Architectural Digest’s “Best of 2022” list, a much anticipated collaboration with H&M (April 2022), and a makeup collection with Ciaté London (September 2022)
+Her third collection with Ruggable launched to much success, tracking toward a mid seven figures in annual net revenue!
+Other recent collaborations included a whimsical brooches line with Erstwilder, a much anticipated collaboration with H&M, and a makeup collection with Ciaté London

 • She was known for her interior design work at the White House spanning nine presidencies, and founded international textile-manufacturing company Old World Weavers